djwillcaine/Bot/README.md

 [amt] is optional, if not specified your whole balance will be tipped to you.
 If it is specified you will withdraw this amount.

+To donate part or all of your balance to the bot to help fund its future development and hosting costs then you can use the donate command shown below.

+    !donate [amt]

+[amt] is optional, if not specified your whole balance will be donated.
+If it is specified you will only donate this amount.

 ### Dice Roll Game

 Once you have some DOGE in your balance you can roll the dice to gamble with it.
 The command is as follows.